amiranagram/localizator/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/amirami/localizator.svg)](https://packagist.org/packages/amirami/localizator)
 [![Latest Version on Packagist](https://img.shields.io/packagist/v/amirami/localizator.svg)](https://packagist.org/packages/amirami/localizator)

 Localizator is a small tool for Laravel that gives you the ability to extract untranslated string from your project files with one command.
-Current version extracts only to JSON language files.

 ## Installation